 - Reviewing and implementing appropriate antimicrobial stewardship measures

 The outbreak was largely confined to a single facility, and was controlled within two months.
 Queensland Health hospitals have strategies in place to ensure early detection of any future CPE cases, and control and prevention of transmission.

 Which hospitals have the highest number of CARs?

 The number of CARs reported nationally is relatively small compared with the number of admissions to hospitals.

-Hospital-level data have only been collected and available to state and territory health authorities since October 2016.
-No meaningful trends are available at this point.
+Hospital-level data have been collected and available to state and territory health authorities since October 2016.

-Please note the above link is an interactive PDF document.
+Please note the above link is an interactive Word document.

 You will need to right click on the link and select the “save link as” or ”save target as” option (depending on the browser you are using) to access the form.